shamique202/shamique202/README.md

 📫 How to reach me shamique.e@gmail.com

-👨‍💻 All of my projects are available at GitHub.com/shamique202
+👩🏾‍💻 All of my projects are available at GitHub.com/shamique202

-⚡ Fun fact: I am a photographer!
+⚡ Fun fact: I am a photographer & I love film photography!

 ## Connect with me